Look up free King County public records on anyone right away using the tools provided in this resource.

 Bureau of Prisons— For a wider search scope, interested parties can obtain information about offenders of federal crimes by employing the Federal Criminal Records Search Tool to access the Bureau of Prisons’ public index.
 This provides data of offenders who are serving time and those released since 1982.

-Federal Bureau of Investigations (FBI)— The FBI can be contacted to perform a Federal criminal records check which is a finger based national background check.
+Federal Bureau of Investigations (FBI)— The FBI can be contacted to perform a federal criminal records check, which is a fingerprint-based national background check.
 This service costs $18.00 and can be submitted online or as written requests mailed to:

 FBI CJIS Division – Summary Request